[Back to contents]

 Will my Medicaid coverage continue?

-DHS has temporarily paused all terminations for medical assistance programs until the emergency declaration is lifted, although Medicaid members may be moved from one Medicaid program to another.
+DHS has temporarily paused all terminations for medical assistance programs until the emergency declaration has ended.
+Medicaid members may still be moved from one Medicaid program to another.
 “Healthy behavior” requirements under the Dental Wellness Program are suspended.
 Children who age out of Hawki will be automatically enrolled in Iowa Health and Wellness.

 How is facility Medicaid coverage effected?